sproutcore/build-tools/docs/projectconfig.md

 ## Main concept

-The buildtools uses SC classes to generate functionality on the level of the project, app and framework.
+The buildtools use SC classes to generate functionality on the level of the project, app and framework.
 In order to make the configuration match nicely with both SC as well as make the configuration as consistent as possible throughout, the configuration should be very similar to the way default properties of SC classes are overriden, namely through hashes in the create statement.

 The buildtools can then do something like this: